 Argentina is well known for its world class cinema.
 It is the only Latin American country to have won two Oscars in the foreign language category with El Secreto de us Ojos (The Secret in Their Eyes) and La Historia Oficial (The Offical Version).
 Both worth seeing by the way.
 One of the great Argentine Directors, the late Eliseo Subiela (Man Facing Southeast / Hombre mirando al sudeste and The Dark Side of the Heart / El lado oscuro del corazón) has a film school in Nuñez.
 The School provides short courses aswell as degree titles in different aspects of movie making.

+And no.10?
+We leave that to you.
+If we have missed a venue, feature or anything that you think we should include, we are open to recommendations and invitations.
 All the recommendations cited in this article are from personal experience only, unless stated otherwise.
 We do not use external guides from the internet as a source, only word of mouth.
-If you would like to recommend a venue or service for any of our "Things we love about..." guides please contact us vie the contact form
+If you would like to recommend or invite us to visit your venue or service in Nuñez please contact us via the contact form